songrit/mindapp/README.md

 open file `app/views/products/add/enter.html.erb` you'll see some sample view already in there but commented. edit the file so it look like this

 ![enter](http://songrit.googlecode.com/files/enter.png)

+Note that we do not specify form_tag and submit_tag, these will be supplied by Mindapp.

 then open file `app/controllers/products_controller.rb` and edit to be as follow